 A prepared list to your tastes and gifting needs will be made in advance.
 Email me personally email@example.com before booking.

-If gentlemen would like a full day of personal assistance estblishing their wardrobe.
-Made to measure fittings with the following can be made during a day in St James's:
+If gentlemen would like a full day of personal assistance establishing their wardrobe.
+Made to measure consultations with the following can be made during a day in St James's:

 • The Tailoring houses of Saville Row